Viinistu, Estonia, March 3 - 6, 2025

 Uli Fahrenberg

-(Professor at LRE, EPITA Rennes, France)
+(professor at LRE, EPITA Rennes, France)

 Discrete and continuous models for concurrent systems: from Petri nets to directed spaces